 Every month we ask the same set of questions to someone collaborating with us.
 Over the last two years, we have interviewed diverse members of the Glucksman community - artists, academics, staff members, guests, audiences and workshop participants.
 The responses are funny, inspiring, revealing and always a great read.

 This month, we feature artist Barbara Knezevic, whose work is currently on display in Gallery 1 as part of Circadian Rhythms: Contemporary art and biological time.

 What are you reading?

 What would you like to be doing right now?
-I’d love to be on holiday with my wife, exploring somewhere new.
+Swimming in the ocean in Australia.